watem-sedem/watem-sedem/docs/choices.rst

 Create ktil map
 ###############

-CN-WS is able to create a raster with ktil-factors.
+WaTEM/SEDEM is able to create a raster with ktil-factors.
 The ktil value is the transport capacity coefficient for tillage erosion.
 We refer to :ref:`the dedicated section <tillageerosionmodel>` for more information about this coefficient.
 When ``Create ktil map = 1``,